idanrahamim/Face-Cloaking-Workshop/README.md

 # Face-Cloaking-Workshop

-Workshop on usable security and privacy, under the supervision of Dr. Mahmood Sharif at Tel-Aviv University
+Workshop on usable security and privacy, under the supervision of Dr. Mahmood Sharif at Tel-Aviv University.

 ### How to run the project